 Paxton & Whitfield, cheesemonger, established in 1797

 Ros Windsor, managing director: "Winston Churchill once observed 'A gentleman only buys his cheese at Paxton & Whitfield.'
 Paxton & Whitfield was first recorded as a partnership in 1797, but its origins began in 1742 when Sam Cullen set up a cheese stall in Aldwych market.

 "As London became more affluent, Sam moved his business to Jermyn Street, where there is still a shop today.
 He also took on two new partners - Harry Paxton and Charles Whitfield.
 The company's reputation grew and in 1850 it was appointed cheesemonger to HM Queen Victoria.

 "While the earlier years were good, times were tougher from the 1860s.
 Demand from smart society for traditional English farmhouse cheese was fading and factory-style production was becoming the norm.
 Many artisan cheeses disappeared and this trend continued throughout the two World Wars.
 In the 1940s, with eggs, butter and cheese in short supply, 93 Jermyn Street became an ordinary grocery shop.

-“After World War II, and a series of different owners, business improved as Paxtons rekindled their contacts with the traditional artisan cheesemakers of rural Britain and started bringing in the best artisan European cheeses.
+"After World War II, and a series of different owners, business improved as Paxtons rekindled their contacts with the traditional cheesemakers of rural Britain and started bringing in the best artisan European cheeses.
 More recently, two new Paxton & Whitfield shops opened, in Stratford-upon-Avon and Bath.
-Paxton & Whitfield also sells cheese via its successful website.”
+Paxton & Whitfield also sells cheese via its website."